Kristabell74/Note-Taker/README.md

 ## Usage

-It was deployed in GitHub and Heroku
+The object of this assignment was to make the backend connect to the front end using Express.
+The application was deployed in GitHub and Heroku.

 ## License